thomazabrantes/thomazabrantes/README.md

 ---

 ## 👋 About me
 Hello, my name is Thomaz!
 I am a student in the world of technology.
 I am currently in my 5th semester of Computer Science at the Pontifical Catholic University of Rio Grande do Sul (Portuguese: Pontifícia Universidade Católica do Rio Grande do Sul, PUCRS), one of the most renowned educational institutions in Brazil.
 Since I was a child, I have always been very interested in topics related to games of all kinds, such as RPGs, FPS, and TPS, for example.
 With that in mind, I hope to one day have the opportunity to work in the field of computer graphics and game development.
+I am currently learning to develop 2D and 3D games using Unity software.

 ---